al3xandr3/al3xandr3.github.io/_posts/2013-07-26-favorite-talks.md

 - Sonic Pi: Teaching computer science with music. http://www.youtube.com/watch?v=KYO9N4kDK_o Computers should be used in a cyborg way, to extend the human powers, thats why kids should learn to program.
 Sam has developed a musical system on the Rasperi Pi, that allows kids to produce music by using simple programming.
 Talk includes Clojure and Ruby programming languages.

+- Alan Kay - The Future Doesn't Have to Be Incremental: https://www.youtube.com/watch?v=gTAghAJcO1o But anything by Alan Kay is good !

 ### Improving life with numbers

 - Knowledge Tracking - http://quantifiedself.com/2011/11/roger-craig-on-knowledge-tracking/